midnightntwrk/midnight-trusted-setup/README.md

 powers-of-tau SRS over BLS12-381 used on [Filecoin](https://filecoin.io/) and trusted by the Web3 community.

-During Midnight Network's ceremony, the Filecoin SRS will be updated (i.e., re-randomized) multiple times by various participants.
-Each update generates not  only a new SRS but also an update proof, which proves that the previous SRS was used correctly in the update process.
-The chain of update proofs will be stored in the `proofs/` directory of this repository.
+During Midnight Network's ceremony, the Filecoin SRS has been updated (i.e., re-randomized) multiple times by various participants.
+Each update generated not only a new SRS but also an update proof, which proves that the new SRS has been computed by re-randomizing the previous SRS (and not from scratch).
+The chain of update proofs is available in the `proofs/` directory of this repository.

 > [!IMPORTANT]
-> This ceremony is currently ongoing, until Dec 16 2025 (AoE), and you can
+> This ceremony ended on Dec 16 2025 (AoE), no more contributions are accepted.
-> be a participant!
-See the instructions below.

 ## Prerequisites